zazuko/cube-creator/.changeset/wise-ghosts-think.md

 "@cube-creator/cli": patch
 ---

-Whitespace will be trimmed from CSV headers (fixes #1232)
+Whitespace will be trimmed from CSV headers.
+A message will be displayed to the user in that case. (fixes #1232)